-OK, that's not entirely true.
-You do have to chop up an onion and some chile peppers, and squeeze a lime, and add some salt...
+Yes, you do have to chop up an onion and some chile peppers, and squeeze a lime, and add some salt...

-Which is to say that I've narrowed it down to serranos, which would be my first choice, or jalapeños, which are certainly the most mainstream chile peppers and also very good.
+So use serranos as a first choice, or jalapeños, which are certainly the most mainstream chile peppers and also very good.
 It's up to you whether to use one or two.
 Serranos are hotter than jalapeños, and have a grassier flavor.
 If you have no idea, start with a single jalapeño, and taste.
 If it needs more, add another half a pepper and build it up to where it's just right.
 Conversely, if you already know you like more heat, go ahead and start with serranos.

 - 3 avocados (ripe)